the-krafty-koder/mastering/notes/distributed-systems/security.md

 1. Opaque tokens – Simple identifiers; the resource server must contact the authorization server to verify the client's access rights each time the token is used.

 2. Self-contained (signed) tokens – Tokens that embed all access rights directly and are signed by the authorization server; they include an expiration time and don’t require the resource server to check back with the authorization server.

+# Monitoring

+Keeping track of what is going on in a distributed system so that proper measures can be taken when needed.

+Passive way - logging events ( useful only after an event has happened) Intrusion detection - detecting unauthorized activities.

+# Firewall

+Common approach to ensure intruders stay out.
+A firewall disconnects any part of the distributed system from the outside world.
+All outgoing and incoming packets are routed via a computer and inspected before continuing.

+Types of Firewalls

+1. Packet filtering gateway - This type of firewall operates as a router and makes decisions whether to pass a network packet based on the source and destination address as contained in the packet’s header.

+2. Application level gateway - In contrast to a packet-filtering gateway
+   which inspects only the header of network packets, this type of firewall actually inspects the content of an incoming or outgoing message.

+# Intrusion Detection

+1. Signature based - patterns of known network-level intrusions have been collected against which a new pattern is matched.
+If there is a match, security operators are warned that an intrusion may be taking place.

+2. Anomaly based intrusion detection systems - typical behavior is modelled so that non-typical behavior can be detected.